dasumner/agdatacommons/infrastructure_installation.md

 7. Update the resource group name in the Terraform file.

-8. Import the resource group into the state file.
+8. Import the resource group into the terraform state file.

 `terraform import azurerm_resource_group.<resource_group_name>`

-9. Review the actions to be completed by the Terraform script with terraform plan command.
+9. Review the actions to be completed by the Terraform script with `terraform plan` command.
 When ready to create the resource group, apply the Terraform plan as follows:

 `terraform apply`

 Terraform will output the execution plan and prompt to proceed.
 Answer yes to proceed.